Updated: August 12, 2022

-2021 COVID-19 Supplemental Paid Sick Leave
+2022 COVID-19 Supplemental Paid Sick Leave

-- The covered employee is attending an appointment to receive a vaccine for protection against contracting COVID-19.
+- The employee is attending an appointment for themselves OR for a family member to receive a COVID-19 vaccine or a vaccine booster*

-- The covered employee is experiencing symptoms related to a COVID-19 vaccine that prevent the employee from being able to work or telework.
+- The employee is experiencing symptoms OR caring for a family member experiencing symptoms related to a COVID-19 vaccine or vaccine booster that prevents the employee from being able to work or telework*

-- The covered employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis.
+- The employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis.

 - The employee is caring for a family member who is subject to a COVID-19 quarantine or isolation period or has been advised by a healthcare provided to quarantine due to COVID-19.